scott5/pigfx/README.md

 ## Raspberry Pi graphics card / ANSI terminal emulator

-This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for the Altair emulator and in general.
+This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for my [Altair emulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6) and in general.
 The changes are:
 - baud rate can be configured by modifying config.txt file or pressing F11 at runtime
 - three different font sizes (8/14/16)